aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/resources/documentation/README.md

 ### Integrating with existing AWS Services

-CarbonLake was designed for simple integration with existing AWS services.
+Carbon Data Lake was designed for simple integration with existing AWS services.
 This section will detail integration with existing AWS services.

 ## 📚 Reference & Resources